ietf-teep/architecture/draft-ietf-teep-architecture.md

     device's TEE is the most up-to-date version, and if not, update the TA in the TEE.

-  - A TA developer wants to remove a confidential TA from a device's TEE if the TA developer is no longer offering such TAs or the TAs are being revoked from a particular user (or device).
-For example, if a subscription or contract for a particular service has expired, or a payment by the user has not been completed or has been rescinded.
+  - A Device Administrator wants to remove a TA from a device's TEE if the TA developer is no longer maintaining that TA, when the TA has been revoked or is not used for other reasons anymore (e.g. due to an expired subscription).

   - A TA developer wants to define the relationship between cooperating TAs under the TA developer's control, and specify whether the TAs can communicate, share data, and/or share key material.

-Note: The TA developer requires the help of a TAM to provision the Trusted Applications to remote devices and the TEEP protocol exchanges messages between a TAM and a TEEP Agent via a TEEP Broker.
+Note: The TA developer requires the help of a TAM and most likely the Device Administrator to provision the Trusted Applications to remote devices and the TEEP protocol exchanges messages between a TAM and a TEEP Agent via a TEEP Broker.

 #  Terminology {#terminology}